 "We had been trying to save money to upgrade our electrical panel and install heat pumps but had all but given up when the oil furnace literally died on us.

-oil out"After an emergency board meeting, I reached out to Faithful Footprints, and our ladies group began fundraising to meet the needs of the project.
+"After an emergency board meeting, I reached out to Faithful Footprints, and our ladies group began fundraising to meet the needs of the project.
 Our congregation was walking strictly on faith because we did not have the funds for this project.
 We will have a large increase in electricity costs because we are using infrared heaters to keep the church warm.
 It was a dire situation, and we did not see a way we would be able to achieve what seemed insurmountable odds to ever upgrade our church and free ourselves from dependency on oil as our primary and only heat source.

 "The church is a wood frame built in1910.
 There are 32 light fixtures and 1 outside light with old incandescent bulbs.
 No ceiling fan.
 No fridge.
 No kitchen.
 One bathroom with only cold water.

-"Our Goals: upgrade electrical system from a 60-amp fuse panel to a 200-amp breaker panel; replace oil furnace andinsulate oil tank with two 24,000 BTU heat pumps in the sanctuary; install blow-in insulation in the attic; and install electrical heaters in the bathroom and foyer.
+"Our Goals: upgrade electrical system from a 60-amp fuse panel to a 200-amp breaker panel; replace oil furnace and oil tank with two 24,000 BTU heat pumps in the sanctuary; install blow-in insulation in the attic; and install electrical heaters in the bathroom and foyer.

 "With the assistance of this grant, we have been able to move completely away from heating with oil.
 Our first step was to upgrade our electrical from the 60-watt service to a 200-amp panel.
 This allowed us to have two heat pumps installed in our sanctuary, an electric heater (for insurance requirements), blow-in insulation in the church attic, a heater in our bathroom, and a heater in the foyer.